eitanturok/eitanturok.github.io/_posts/2025-06-30-llm-inference-notes.md

 # Interview Questions

-With Claude's help, I wrote ~30 interview questions on LLM Inference: FLOPs, attention, and the kv-cache.
-Because this material is not taught in my university courses, I hope these questions can be helpful.
-My notes on these topics can be found at the bottom.
+With Claude's help, I wrote ~30 interview questions on LLM Inference, focusing on the systems side of things like FLOPs, attention, and the kv-cache.
+This material is not often taught in universities because it is cutting edge but the knowledge is needed to land internships at good AI labs and to do AI-systems research.
+My notes on these topics can be found at the bottom of this page.

 ## Easy